 - Rebate depends on current rebate tier – Everyone else

 Consumers should look into the SGIP program themselves before making any decisions.
-For official information on the SGIP program, click the link below:
+For official information on the SGIP program, click here.

 Freedom Forever can provide whole-home battery backup